Every hiring company’s No. 1 fear is making a bad hire. It’s expensive, hurts morale, sheds a poor light on the hiring manager, and much more.

 It’s time to share a few job interview “war stories” sent in by my readers.
 These are not only real, but they are really tough.

 Jenna Elkins, a media relations coordinator for TechnologyAdvice, offered this:

 “I’ve been reading your articles on The Business Journals, and I’ve truly enjoyed the content you produce.
 One of your articles I especially enjoyed reading was “ 3 Ways to Attract Super-Star Job Candidates.”
 I recently had the opportunity to move to Nashville and search for a new job, and I was blown away by what companies are doing to make sure they land super-star candidates.
 For example:

 “Company A had me do a phone interview, brought me in for a grueling in-person interview, and then gave me an IQ test to finish in one hour — right after the in-person interview.

-“Company B had me go to its office for an in-person interview where they explained their whole process of how they did business.
+“Company B had me go to its office for an in-person interview where they explained the whole process of how they did business.
 They then sent me home with a large project that I had to complete in four days.
 I worked on it all four days, all day long.

 “The company I am with now, TechnologyAdvice, had me do a phone interview, gave me a project to complete where I spent all weekend on it, and then brought me in for an in-person interview.
-Once I passed all those rounds — they brought me in for a “test-drive” to make sure I could do the work and then challenged me to a game of pingpong!
-Apparently they have a 13-step process for applicants — I haven’t quite figured out all those steps yet!”
+Once I passed all those rounds — they brought me in for a “test drive” to make sure I could do the work and then challenged me to a game of pingpong!
+Apparently, they have a 13-step process for applicants — I haven’t quite figured out all those steps yet!”